Overview of the Dutch Healthcare Authority. This overview is a summary of the information available on the Dutch website.

 The Advisory Board consists of up to five members, meets at least twice a year, and acts as an independent advisory body to the Executive Board.
 It recomments on strategic policy themes, the NZa's strategic agenda, and on national and international developments that are relevant to the NZa.
 The Executive Board informs the Minister of Health, Welfare and Sport about the recommendations that the Advisory Board gives, and explains what it has done with them.

-The Advisory Board’s members are: Marjolein ten Kroode, MSc.MCM.MIM and Koen Harms, MSc.
+The Advisory Board’s member is: Marjolein ten Kroode, MSc.MCM.MIM